HOPE has worked for many years on the topic of cross-border cooperation and identified and contributed to several activities in this field.

 Co-operation in border areas has a positive impact on patients, providers, those who pay for health insurance and the whole healthcare system.
 The areas of cooperation are very diverse, involving local resources with the aim of better serving the needs of the local community, for example, emergencies, care, telemedicine, sharing of equipment, research, human resources, networking/sharing practice, funding or common structures.

-Some of HOPE activities in recent years included a mapping exercise, organisation of conferences and participation in EU co-funded projects.
+Some of HOPE activities in recent years included a mapping exercise, organisation of conferences and participation in EU co-funded projects and tenders.

 Hospital Network for Care Across Borders in Europe